franneck94/Vscode-C-Cpp-Runner/README.md

 This extension does not start whenever there is a CMakeLists.txt or a Makefile in the workspace root directory.
 This prevents an overloaded status bar with a lot of icons due to Microsoft's CMake/Make extensions.
-However, the user can trigger the start-up of this extension by pressing `ctrl+alt+r`.
+However, the user can trigger the start-up of this extension by pressing `ctrl+alt+t`.

 ## Release Notes